Phoenixxo/PhoenixBeats/README.md

 <div align="center"> <h1> WARNING!</h1>

-<p>This bot has many errors left to fix still and is an early stage! </p>
+<p> This bot has many errors left to fix still and is still in an early stage! </p>
 </div>
 # Requirements